UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ---
 #### **Importance of explainability**

-- Explainability is crucial for models deployed in high-stakes environments such as healtchare
+- Explainability is crucial for models deployed in high-stakes environments such as healthcare
 <br/>
 - The more we understand a model, the more we can:
     - Build trust among stake-holders